 - This coffee is less hot than the one I had yesterday.

-These adverbs express the highest or lowest degree of an action or quality among three or more things.
-They are often formed using “most” + adjective/adverb or “least” + adjective/adverb.
-Examples include “best,” “worst,” “fastest,” “most,” and “least.”
+These adverbs show the highest or lowest level of intensity among three or more elements.
+They are often formed using “most” or “least” plus an adjective or adverb.

 - She performed the task most efficiently.